 I know, I know.
 No one wants to wake up earlier than they have to, but believe us when we say this method works.
 Waking up one hour earlier gives you time to do things for yourself.

 During this hour do the things that you want to get done for yourself.
-Read a book, make some coffee and watch The Golden Girls, or whatever show you like, lay in bed for an hour and organize your to-do list, color.
+Read a book, make some coffee and watch The Golden Girls, or whatever show you like, lay in bed for an hour, or organize your to-do list.

 Basically, this hour is for you.
 Do something that will make you feel awake, ready to take on the world.
 Even walking or tending to your garden, if you have one, is a great way to start.
 Waking up an hour early gives your brain time to start turning its wheels, feeling motivated, and essentially feeling happy.